nathanielnrn/nathanielnrn.github.io/content/projects/calyx/index.md

 - **AXI Wrapper** generator dynamically produces wrappers for arbitrary calyx programs that allows these programs to be run on Xilinx FPGAs.
-- **Cocotb testbench** that verifies the correctness of said AXI wrappers.
+- **Cocotb testbench** verifies the correctness of said AXI wrappers and is incorporated in Calyx's CI suite.
+- **fud** is a Calyx toolchain driver that pipelines various executions and steps.
+I created a number of pipelines to assist with executing programs on FPGAs.